caitlynchow/NBA-Analytics-Project/README.md

 # NBA-Analytics-Project
 Used Python to analyze how several aspects of the NBA have evolved over the decades, such as player demographics and the role of "big men".

+Author: Caitlyn Chow.
+Date: December 2020.
 Partner for project: Arpan Bagui